 icing sugar for dusting

-You can mix the dough in a food processor or else by hand.
-I used the food processor for the inital stage.
-Put all the ingredients in the food processor and process until they are incorporated and a ball of dough forms.
-Empty this onto a floured surface and knead for a few minutes to ensure it is homogeneous and smooth.
+Place all the ingredients in a food processor and process until a ball of dough forms (or you can mix this by hand).
+Empty onto a floured surface and knead for a few minutes to ensure it is homogeneous and smooth.
 It should be like a rather hard pasta dough.
 Add more flour or water if needed to get the right consistency whilst you are kneading the dough.
 Wrap in plastic wrap and allow to rest for at least 30 minutes.

 To cook, heat vegetable oil in a heavy bottomed saucepan.
 As crostoli are deep fried, you need the oil to be 5 to 7 cm high in the saucepan.
 Once the oil is hot, drop in 3 or 4 crostoli (or more depending on the diameter of the saucepan).
 They take about 30 seconds to cook on each side so you need to work quickly and turn them as soon as the edges start to colour.
 They should be a sandy colour when cooked.
 If they are brown, you have burnt them.
 Once cooked on both sides, remove them with tongs and drain them on absorbent paper.
 If they take longer than 30 seconds on each side to cook, your oil is not hot enough and they will absorb too much oil.
 The secret of light crostoli is in the short time they take to cook.